LCEC is a proud member of Touchstone Energy Cooperative

 LCEC recognizes the vital role that trees play in our environment and urban landscape.
-However, the removal of tall-growing trees within a utility easement is often beneficial to both LCEC and the customer by increasing safety and reliability and managing costs.
+The removal of tall-growing trees within a utility easement often increases safety and reliability.

 LCEC attempts to remove all tall-growing vegetation within the right-of-way.
 We work with customers to ensure that impact to their property is minimized.

-LCEC contractors typically trim trees directly under the distribution lines; however, there are instances when the removal of trees is beneficial.
-If there is a tree under or near electric lines on your property that you would like to have removed please submit the Tree Trimming Request Form.
+LCEC qualified line clearance contractors typically care for trees directly under the distribution lines; however, there are instances when the removal of trees is beneficial.
+If there is a tree under or near electric lines on your property that you would like to have removed please submit a Tree Trimming Request Form.
 LCEC inspectors will assess the tree to determine if it is a candidate for removal.
-You will be notified of the results.
-LCEC tree removal is scheduled on a quarterly basis.

-LCEC tree-trimming contractors typically remove debris within 24 hours on maintenance-related work.
-However, crews do not remove debris during restoration efforts after a storm.
+LCEC tree care contractors typically remove debris within 24 hours on maintenance-related work.
+However, crews do not remove debris during restoration efforts after a storm or in emergency situations.